 \section{Experiments}

-In this section, we conducted experiments on four robot simulation environments provided in OpenAI Gym.
-Firstly, we introduced four robot simulation environments, benchmark algorithms, and training parameter settings.
-Then, we compared the sample efficiency of RoMo-HER and baseline algorithms in the four environments.
-Finally, we analyzed the effectiveness of RoMo-HER through visualization of the distribution of relabeled goals.
+In this section, we conduct experiments on four sequential manipulation environments.
+Four sequential manipulation environments, baseline algorithms, and training parameter settings are introduced first.
+Next, the sample efficiency of MRHER and baseline algorithms is compared in the environments.
+Finally, the effectiveness of components in the MRHER framework are analyzed by the ablation experiments.